Upcoming Events:

 young adult and campus ministry grants

 The Episcopal Church offers grants each year to assist with Young Adult and Campus Ministries throughout the church.
 These grants are intended to provide funding for an Episcopal ministry (or ecumenical ministry with an Episcopal presence) in a diocese, congregation, or college/university that is currently engaging in or seeking a new relationship with young adults on and off college campuses.
 This is a three-step process that includes discernment and planning, writing the application, and online submission.
-Online submissions are currently closed but will open again in Fall 2023.
+The next grant cycle opens August 2024.
 Keep up-to-date by following their Facebook page.

 Service Corps